captainGeech42/zanderwork.com/content/blog/jump-host.md

 ...
 root@secretserver:~#
 ```

+However, there are a few improvements we can make for using a jump host.

+### Agent Forwarding

 However, this is a slow and inefficient workflow, requires additional credentials to reside on the jump host, and doesn't lend itself well to automation.
 SSH has a number of very cool features, one of which is agent forwarding.
 Using the following SSH config, we can automate proxing through the jump host to our final destination with one command: